 Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud).

 The recruitment team, who can be contacted on 01422 330022, will be in control of any application data provided and take the privacy of our clients and candidates very seriously.
 We receive your personal data when you apply directly for an advertised role via email or through a refer a friend scheme.
-By submitting your curriculum vitae, you understand the legitimate business interest SSP Limited has in processing your employment application and you are providing consent for us to process the information contained within it for the purposes of employment application with SSP Limited.
-The information which you provide and any other information obtained or provided during the course of your application (“the information”) is a requirement to assess your application in the process of a new appointment to SSP Limited and failure to provide all of the information requested will impact on the likelihood of you being offered the role.
+By submitting your curriculum vitae, you understand the legitimate business interest SSP Group has in processing your employment application and you are providing consent for us to process the information contained within it for the purposes of employment application with SSP Group.
+The information which you provide and any other information obtained or provided during the course of your application (“the information”) is a requirement to assess your application in the process of a new appointment to SSP Group and failure to provide all of the information requested will impact on the likelihood of you being offered the role.
 Your information will be used solely for the purpose of assessing your application.
 If your application is unsuccessful or you choose not to accept any offer of employment we make, the information will be retained for a further 5 years in the event of a new job opportunity, after which time it will be destroyed.
 You have the right to data portability, request access to, rectification or erasure of your data collected as part of this process.
 (See the Your Rights and Our Responsibility section of this policy)

 During telephone conversations and face to face interviews we may collect personal information with regard to employment preferences, strengths and work experience which may be stored on your personal record.
 This information facilitates our ability to support your job search and to provide a basis for recommendation when short-listing candidates for a particular role.
 By registering with us you are providing permission for the storage of this information.
 We will never share personal information or a curriculum vitae with a third party without your explicit consent.
-Contact details of our Data Protection Officer are in the Contacting SSP section of this policy.
+Contact details of our Data Protection Officer are in the Contacting SSP Group section of this policy.

 If your application is successful, the information will form part of your employment file and we will be entitled to process it for all purposes in connection with your employment.
 You have the right to withdraw your consent at any time and the right to lodge a complaint with the Information Commissioner.